Our Services

 Helpful Resources

-Partnering with a doctor to rule out underlying causes, review your sleep diary and learn evidence based coping strategies such as sleep hygiene, grounding and cognitive restructuring can help you regain control and reduce fear.
-These steps clarify your triggers and tailor interventions to your needs.
+Working with a doctor to rule out underlying causes, review your sleep diary, and learn evidence-based coping strategies—like sleep hygiene, grounding techniques, and cognitive restructuring—can help you regain control and reduce fear.
+These steps clarify your triggers and tailor treatment to your specific needs.

-There are many more important details on triggers, diagnostic studies, therapeutic options and how to prepare for your visit that could influence your next steps; see complete guidance below.
+Additional details on triggers, diagnostic studies, therapeutic options, and how to prepare for your appointment may influence your next steps; see the complete guidance below.

 These sensations can be startling, but they usually last only a few seconds to a couple of minutes.